Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 #### 19. Now, we are done with our migration process.

-It is the time to test our running app on the ELB endpoint.
+It is the time to test our running app on the ELB endpoint.<br>

-- Copy the ELB endpoint to the browser and login as admin_vp, password: admin_vp.
+Copy the ELB endpoint to the browser and login as admin_vp, password: admin_vp.
 You should be logged in and directed to the welcome page.

 #### 20. Create an Autoscaling Group to handle high traffic